drnic/tranexp/README.txt

 To translate some text from Danish to English:

     cat some_danish_text.txt | tranexp dan eng

+    echo "jeg ville like en flaske vin" | tranexp nor I would like a bottle of wine

 That is, you pass the input text via STDIN.
+The default target language is English ('eng').

 === API